 AltWire [Luke Morrison]: Do you have a particular go-to album that you would say is your favorite and gives you the most inspiration?

-Gabriel Franco: An album that always ends up back on my rotation is Slaughter of The Soul by At The Gates.
+Gabriel Franco / Unto Others: An album that always ends up back on my rotation is Slaughter of The Soul by At The Gates.
 Untouchable.
 Particularly the track “Unto Others” – Equally played is Rumours by Fleetwood Mac and First And Last And Always by Sisters Of Mercy.
 But I really don’t have a go-to album for inspiration, mainly because Ive found the easiest way to find inspiration is to not look for it.
 When it hits it hits, and it could be anything.

 AltWire [Luke Morrison]: You previously played with Spellcaster.
 Can you give us an idea as to why that band dissolved last year?
 And how does your music with Idle Hands differ from that of Spellcaster?

-Gabriel Franco: That was everyone’s first band pretty much, we didn’t know what we were doing, everyone had different ideas of what kind of band we were supposed to be, we liked to drink too much, we pretty much did everything wrong.
+Gabriel Franco / Unto Others: That was everyone’s first band pretty much, we didn’t know what we were doing, everyone had different ideas of what kind of band we were supposed to be, we liked to drink too much, we pretty much did everything wrong.
 Without going too deep into it, it was bound to fail, and when it did I wasn’t surprised.
 The first emotion I felt was relief and that’s the truth.

 AltWire [Luke Morrison]: With the obvious influence of bands that made their name in the 80s, do you feel like listening to the EP on tape also comes as part of the experience of listening to your music in a nod to those bands?

-Gabriel Franco: Interesting question but I wouldn’t know, I haven’t listened to it on tape!
-I don’t have any desire to try and re-create the 80’s – I happen to love a lot of music from that era, and it influences my songwriting, but going around and pretending its 1986 is just fucking crazy in my opinion.
+Gabriel Franco / Unto Others: Interesting question but I wouldn’t know, I haven’t listened to it on tape!
+I don’t have any desire to try and re-create the 80’s – I happen to love a lot of music from that era, and it influences my songwriting, but going around and pretending it’s 1986 is just fucking crazy in my opinion.
 The only person I want to be is myself, right here and now in the present day.
 I listen to most music on my phone.
 Someday I’d love to have the money to properly collect vinyl, but right now everything I got goes towards the band.

 AltWire [Luke Morrison]: Idle Hands have recently garnered comparisons with the likes of Ghost who are one of the big successes in rock/metal this year.
 How do you feel about such comparisons being made?

-Gabriel Franco: Complete honor, I’ve followed Ghost since their first US tour and absolutely love the band.
-However I have no desire to be “Ghost II” or labelled as such.
-I want to be IDLE HANDS through and through.
+Gabriel Franco / Unto Others: Complete honor, I’ve followed Ghost since their first US tour and absolutely love the band.
+However, I have no desire to be “Ghost II” or labeled as such.
+I want to be Unto Others (Idle Hands) through and through.

 AltWire [Luke Morrison]: What are the types of messages you want to convey through your music?

-Gabriel Franco: I just sing about the way I feel about things… and I like telling stories, fact or fiction. hopefully the listener can identify with something.
+Gabriel Franco / Unto Others: I just sing about the way I feel about things… and I like telling stories, fact or fiction. hopefully, the listener can identify with something.
 Here’s a message: don’t be a dick.

 AltWire [Luke Morrison]: Tell us about your touring plans for the near future.
-There’s a lot of people who will be eager to hear your music live!
+There are a lot of people who will be eager to hear your music live!

-Gabriel Franco: Expect the debut full-length in 2019 – and if you live in Europe, USA, Canada or Mexico we will see you soon.
+Gabriel Franco / Unto Others: Expect the debut full-length in 2019 – and if you live in Europe, USA, Canada or Mexico we will see you soon.

-Gabriel Franco: Tribulation.
-Hands down sickest band out there right now.
+Gabriel Franco / Unto Others: Tribulation.
+Hands down the sickest band out there right now.
 I wish In Solitude was still around.
 I’m holding out hope for a reunion someday.
 I really enjoy Baroness and I think the next Visigoth album is going to be a magnum opus.